ivanszeto11/Security-Audit-Assignment/README.md

 ### Skills Learned

-- Understanding the steps involved in completing a security audit
+- Understanding of the steps involved in completing a security audit
-- Performing a control and compliance assessment
+- Ability to perform a control and compliance assessment
+- Communication of recommendations for improved security controls

 ## Project Documents

 <a href="https://github.com/ivanszeto11/Security-Audit-Assignment/blob/main/Botium%20Toys_%20Scope%2C%20goals%2C%20and%20risk%20assessment%20report.pdf">Scope, goals, and risk assessment</a>
-Controls and compliance checklist
+<a href="https://github.com/ivanszeto11/Security-Audit-Assignment/blob/main/Controls%20and%20compliance%20checklist.pdf">Controls and compliance checklist</a>